vikrosj/fdet-offline/README.md

 self._onet = self.__load_model(_ONet, 'onet')
 ```

-In fdet/mtcnn.py, what previously was (notice that url is input):
+In fdet/mtcnn.py, what previously was (url was input):

 ```python